-The In Home-Aide Services program provides disabled and/or elderly Maryland residents with home aides to assist individuals with their activities and instrumental activities of daily living.
-Home aides can help with personal care—dressing, bathing and eating—and chores—cooking, laundry, cleaning, driving, and shopping.
+The In Home-Aide Services (IHAS) program provides disabled and/or elderly Maryland residents with home aides to assist them with their Activities and Instrumental Activities of Daily Living.
+Home aides can help with personal care—dressing, bathing, and eating—and chores—cooking, laundry, cleaning, driving, and shopping.

 Using the program services, seniors at risk for nursing home placement may be able to continue safely living in their homes, or in the community.
 This helps them avoid being unnecessarily or prematurely placed in a skilled nursing facility.

 The applicant's financial position is considered when determining the cost of services and level of prioritization for services.
-Typically, individuals are charged a reduced rate based on a sliding scale as determined by their income.
+Typically, individuals are charged a reduced rate based on a sliding scale as determined by their income and household size.
 Individuals are scored according to need; and funding is prioritized.
-Therefore, eligibility does not guarantee service.
-However, persons are at risk of being placed in a nursing home placement and those who do not currently have a caregiver are given priority for services.
+Therefore, meeting eligibility requirements does not guarantee service.
+However, persons who are at risk of being placed in a nursing home facility, at risk of being neglected or abused, or do not currently have a caregiver, are given priority for services.

 The number of hours of home aide assistance participants of IHAS can receive a week is based on one’s level of need.
 The specific number of hours is discussed and determined with one’s caseworker.
-Aides can help with personal care (i.e. dressing, bathing, grooming and eating) and common chores (i.e. cooking, laundry, cleaning, transportation, and grocery shopping).
-Case management is also provided.
+Aides can help with personal care (i.e. dressing, bathing, grooming, transferring, and eating) and common chores (i.e. cooking, laundry, cleaning, transportation, and grocery shopping).
+Case management and self-care training is also provided.

 In Home-Aide Services are managed by the counties’ departments of social services.
 To apply for services, one should contact their county office.
 Contact information is available here.
-While open to residents statewide, funding for this program is capped and therefore waiting lists for services may exist.
+While open to residents statewide, funding for this program is capped.
+Therefore, waiting lists for services may exist.
+Enrollment is based on priority, rather than the order in which applications are received.
 For additional information about this program, click here.